 The newsletters are all about us trying to share our knowledge with you, so please let me know if there's anything you'd like us to feature or focus on.
 We have a new format.
 We hope you like it.
 They are located under the Public Image Tab of the District 7070 Website under "Public Image Newsletters".

-Carrie Jones and PDG Brian Thompson Rotary Zone 24 East Public Image Coordinator and Assistant Public Image Coordinator
+Rotary Zone 24 East Public Image Coordinator and Assistant Public Image Coordinator

 The Toronto Host Organizing Committee’s Marketing Team is looking for a number of Rotarians and/or Friends of Rotary to help in our efforts to promote Toronto 2018.
-Please contact our Marketing and Communications team through Mike Gauthiermichael.e.gauthier@gmail.com and here is how you can help out.......
+Please contact our Marketing and Communications team through Mike Gauthier michael.e.gauthier@gmail.com and here is how you can help out.......

 On Monday, June 25, 2018 The Host Organizing Committee (that is us – your club and mine) is holding “Home Hospitality”.
 The Committee members, Jackie Davis and Don Bell are now looking for Rotarians and Rotary Clubs in the District, particularly in the GTA, to host Convention delegates for a night of home hospitality.
 They expect 5,000 delegates to sign up.
 Jackie or Don Bell will be glad to come to your Rotary Club and tell you how you and your club can participate and host Rotarians from all over the world......